b r o o k l y n t w e e d

 - One 16" circular needle two sizes smaller than your main needle (for lining)

-16" can be used with Magic Loop Method with similar results.
+* Circular needles with cables longer than 16" can be used with Magic Loop Method with similar results.
 Suggested needle sizes are US 4-6 to get gauge.
 Your results may vary.

 Materials: KnitPicks 'Telemark' (100% Wool, Sport Weight.)